Apr 9, 2024 | HR, Payroll, New York Labor Law, Compliance

 Violations to Article 6 can result in fines ranging from $500 to $20,000 per offense, depending on the severity of the violation.

-To avoid further fines that can be detrimental to businesses by violating labor laws such as wage theft, New York State employers should be aware of the current New York State labor law penalties and fines for 2024.
+To avoid further fines that can be detrimental to businesses by violating labor laws such as wage theft, New York State employers should be aware of the current New York State labor law penalties and fines for 2024 and 2025.

 Get Help Preventing Wage Theft